phuse-org/SENDConform/doc/SHACL-AnimalSubject-ID-Details.md

 Implicit in the definition of USUBJID and Rule SD003 is the fact that the identifier should be assigned to one and only one Animal Subject.

-Test data Animal Subjects Animal_252450f2 and Animal_2706cb1e have the same USUBJID values.
+In the test data, Animal Subjects Animal_252450f2 and Animal_2706cb1e have the same USUBJID values.
 <pre class='data'>
 cj16050:<font class='nodeBold'>Animal_252450f2</font>
     a study:AnimalSubject ;